slifty/opened-captions/README.md

-OpenedCaptions: A SocketIO API for live TV closed captions.
+OpenedCaptions: A distributed API for live TV closed captions.
 =============

 This document explains how to set up the code.